ArcBees/frontend-style-guide/css-rules.md

 - Only use lowercase (except for comments)
 - Use shorthand hex values, when possible.
 Use `#fff` instead of `#ffffff`
-- Prefer double quotes `"..."` around values
+- Use double quotes `"..."` around values

 ## Units